ddevault/Craft.Net/README.md

 using Craft.Net, please do not hesitate to
 [create an issue](https://github.com/SirCmpwn/Craft.Net/issues).

-Some cool technical things about Craft.Net:
+Some cool technical things about Craft.Net that are already implemented:

-* Asynchronous I/O: *Minimizes CPU load and increases speed*
+* **Asynchronous I/O:** *Minimizes CPU load and increases speed*
-* Threaded Chunk Management *Offloads chunk compression and sending to short-lived threads*
+* **Threaded Chunk Management:** *Offloads chunk compression and sending to short-lived threads*

 Usage
 ----